 One must not cheat anyone, not even the world of its victory.

 This appendix provides additional information about Lemizh culture which you might need for translation.
-Here you can learn about the clock, the calendar, units of measurement, the constellations of the celestial sphere, and a bit about pragmatics.
+Here you can learn about the clock, the calendar, units of measurement, the constellations of the celestial sphere, and a fair bit about pragmatics.

 There are also two sample texts: the inevitable Babel Text and a native Lemizh legend, which is still under construction.
 And you can download the Lemizh Royal Flag or the Lemizh Civil Flag for your screensaver or desktop.